Skip to main content

 Multiplicative mode:

-• Best for products with non-zero base values
+• Best for products with non-zero base values.

 Additive mode:

-• Ideal for new arrivals or products with no performance data
+• Ideal for new arrivals or products with no performance data.

-Boost strength (multiplicative mode only)
+Boost strength

 • Range: 0 to 10